510: The Painted Hills

 Thus ends a day in the life of Ivan Denisovich.

-A Day in the Life of Ivan Denisovich is a novel by Russian author Alexander Solzhenitsyn that follows the titular character through a typical day as a prisoner in a Siberian labor camp.
-(Solzhenitsyn himself was imprisoned for more than a decade for making insulting statements about Soviet dictator Joseph Stalin in a letter to a friend.)
+One Day in the Life of Ivan Denisovich is a novel by Russian author Alexander Solzhenitsyn that follows the titular character through a typical day as a prisoner in a Soviet labor camp.
+(Solzhenitsyn himself was imprisoned for eight years for insulting Soviet dictator Joseph Stalin in a letter to a friend.)

 In the Old Testament, Jezebel was the wife of King Ahab, the ruler of Israel.
 She introduced the worship of Baal into Israel, and her name has come to personify a wicked woman.
 In the Bible, she is killed by Jehu, the military leader of the prophet Elisha, who orders her eunuchs to throw her from a window of her palace, where her body is eaten by dogs.